Purpose and scope of this policy statement

 This policy has been drawn up on the basis of legislation, policy and guidance that seeks to protect children in England.
 A summary of the key legislation is available from nspcc.org.uk/learning

-We have a responsibility to promote the welfare of all who use our services, and provide a safe learning environment that protects those who are most vulnerable.
+We believe we have a responsibility to promote the welfare of all who use our services, and provide a safe learning environment that protects those who are most vulnerable.

 FutureLearn is committed to safeguarding children and vulnerable adults who use our services and we take a zero-tolerance approach to any form of bullying, harassment, sexual exploitation or abuse.